Rock Radio Heaven (P-Q)

 Died: February 27, 2005, Toronto

 Notes: CHUM-FM's all-night man from 1968 to the mid-1970s.
-Later, was program director at CFNY-FM.
+Later was program director at CFNY-FM.
 Also produced several well-received rock music documentaries.
 Was also a musician, the first North American artist signed by Island Records which had U-2 and Bob Marley on its roster.
+Died of cancer.

 RETURN TO ROCK RADIO HEAVEN